 Students Wow in UCF’S First-Ever 3 Minute Thesis Competition

-A presentation about the future of medicine and the possibility of diagnosing diseases from human breath took the top prize at UCF’s Inaugural Three-Minutes Thesis competition on April 27.
+A presentation about the future of medicine and the possibility of diagnosing diseases from human breath took the top prize at UCF’s Inaugural Three-Minute Thesis competition on April 27.

 The College of Graduate Studies and Blackstone Launchpad hosted the competition, which pitted 10 doctoral students in a final round of competition.
 Before a packed house at the Live Oak Room, participants used one slide to launch into their three-minute pitch.